raquo/Airstream/README.md

 #### Val

 `Val(value)` / `Val.fromTry(tryValue)` is a Signal "constant" – a Signal that never changes its value.
-Unlike other Signals, its value is evaluated immediately upon creation, and it exposes `now()` and `tryNow()` methods to obtain it.
+Unlike other Signals, its value is evaluated immediately upon creation, and is exposed in public `now()` and `tryNow()` methods.

 Val is useful when a component wants to accept either a Signal or a constant value as input.
-You can just wrap your constant in a Val, and have the component accept a Signal instead.
+You can just wrap your constant in a Val, and make the component accept a `Signal` (or a `StrictSignal`) instead.

 #### Custom Observables